Skip to main content

 Timing your application

-Just like the CQC applications involved in setting up of a squat practice, timing is also key when it comes to the sale and purchase of a dental practice.
+Just like the CQC applications involved in setting up a squat practice, timing is also key when it comes to the sale and purchase of a dental practice.
 In most instances, the changes to the registration should only happen on completion of the sale and purchase of the dental practice, so making the applications in good time is key.

 Talk to our experienced dental team